Responsible to: Nickie Corr, Managing Director

 - Any other duties as requested by your line manager

-To join us as a Forest School Leader is it essential that are:
+To join us as a member sessional support staff it essential that you are:

 - A good communicator